Adding native image lazy-loading to Ghost with a Cloudflare Worker

 In my first post, I said that I set up my Ghost blog with a MySQL database.

-SQLite is a better choice However, Ghost supports SQlite as a storage backend.
+However, Ghost supports SQlite as a storage backend.
 In fact, SQLite can handle more load than this blog could ever have, considering I use Nginx cache on my reverse proxy.
+In the end, the database is only used when I do stuff in the back-office, which is very light on the database.